Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 English ivy thrives in bright, indirect light.
 The ideal spots are:

-- A few feet back from a south or west window: Bright but protected from direct rays
+- A few feet back from a south- or west-facing window: bright but protected from direct rays

-If you’re looking for another plant that thrives in similar indirect light conditions, check out my guide on how to take care of an aloe vera plant—they make great companions.
+If you’re looking for another plant that thrives in similar indirect light, check out my guide on how to care for an aloe vera plant — they make great companions on the same shelf.

 How to Water English Ivy (Without Killing It)

 When I saw my ivy’s leaves turning brown, my first instinct was to water more.
 Big mistake.
-According to plant care experts at Costa Farms, brown leaf edges often signal overwatering, not underwatering.
-The roots get too wet, can’t absorb nutrients properly, and the leaves suffer.
+Brown leaf edges often signal overwatering, not underwatering — Clemson Cooperative Extension notes that soggy soil leads to root rot, which is exactly what produces those failing, browning leaves.
+The roots get too wet, can’t take up nutrients properly, and the foliage suffers.

 My Watering Routine